ashwinravi1259/docs-test-fork/docs/integrations/storage/orbis-example.md

 **WalletConnect**

-You will also need to obtain a Client ID from WalletConnect as the demo uses it for its wallet provider.
+You must obtain a Client ID from WalletConnect as the demo uses it for its wallet provider.
 Log into your [WalletConnect Cloud Dashboard](https://cloud.walletconnect.com/) and create a new project (with the "App" type selected).
 Once created, copy the "Project ID" and assign it to `NEXT_PUBLIC_PROJECT_ID`.

 **OrbisDB**

-You will also need to configure a few variables to be able to work with OrbisDB.
+You will also need to configure a few variables to work with OrbisDB.
 To make things simple, we will use the hosted [OrbisDB Studio](https://studio.useorbis.com/) and the shared node instance it provides for this demo, but keep in mind that you can set up your own instance whenever you want (more details at [OrbisDB](https://useorbis.com/)).

 First, go ahead and sign in with your wallet.

-Once signed in, the studio will default to the "Contexts" tab at the top.
-On the right-hand side you will see your environment ID.
+Once signed in, the studio will show the "Contexts" tab at the top.
+On the right-hand side, you will see your environment ID.
 Go ahead and assign that value to `NEXT_PUBLIC_ENV_ID` in your new .env file.

 Next, set up a context.
 These help developers segment their data models and usage based on the applications they are meant for.
 Create a new context (you can call it "forum-app" if you'd like), and assign the resulting string to `NEXT_PUBLIC_CONTEXT_ID` in your .env file.